steevenakintilo/TwitterGiveawayBot/README.md

 - The bot can work with 1,2,20 or even 100 accounts you just have to fill the configuration.yml file well
 - Unfollow account when the user have more than 4500 followings
 - The bot is flexible you can modify most of its features on the configuration.yml file
-- You can even add links to giveaways to the recent_url.txt to make this work you need to set the crash_or_true on the configuration.yml to True ,search giveaways on twitter, copy and paste giveaways tweets urls to the recent_url.txt file, and the bot will do the giveaways you added
+- You can even add links/urls to giveaways to the recent_url.txt to make the giveaways of your choice to make this work you need to set the crash_or_true on the configuration.yml to True ,search giveaways on twitter, copy and paste giveaways tweets urls to the recent_url.txt file, and the bot will do the giveaways you added
 - If you want to see if you have won a giveaway download this bot: https://github.com/steevenakintilo/TwitterResultBot

 ## Configuration file